Call the LionHeart Helpline

 KT

-Alongside being a LionHeart trustee, Kate Taylor FRICS is an experienced RICS APC Assessor, APC auditor, RICS UK APC Appeal Panel and Chairperson with a passion for professional development.
+Kate Taylor FRICS is an experienced RICS APC Assessor, APC auditor, RICS UK APC Appeal Panel and Chairperson with a passion for professional development.
 Kate is also the author of the Commercial and Residential Property Quick Start Revision Guides and the Estates Gazette 'Pathway to Success' APC series, and has previously been involved in updating the valuation, residential and commercial real estate pathways with the RICS Education Standards Board.
+She is a former LionHeart trustee.

-• If you've been referred, you might be interested in LionHeart's Wellbeing for APC Referral webinar.
-There will be further live sessions planned in autumn but you can view or download a recorded version here
+If you've been referred, you might be interested in LionHeart's Wellbeing for APC Referral webinar.

 Latest Posts